msemenistyi/capo/README.md

 capo [![Build Status](https://travis-ci.org/msemenistyi/capo.png?branch=master)](https://travis-ci.org/msemenistyi/capo)
 ====

-Capo will help you cope with your Mediator.
+Capo will help you to cope with your Mediator.
 All string are touched.

 ![Capo](images/capo-logo.png)